aliisaro/QuadLingo-Group-project/docs/documentation/UserManual.md

    git clone https://github.com/aliisaro/QuadLingo-Group-project.git
    ```

-6. Run the class Main.java in the package `Main` to start the application.
+6. Run the class main.java in the package `main` to start the application.

 7. Enjoy!